sjentsch/lsjDocs/_pages/Prologue.rst

    when people have pointed out typos or other errors.
-In particular it’s worth noting the issue associated with the etaSquared function in the **lsr** package (which isn’t really being maintained any more) in Section 14.4.
+In particular it’s worth noting the issue associated with the etaSquared function in the **lsr** package (which isn’t really being maintained any more) in section 14.4.
 The function works fine for the simple examples in the book, but there are definitely bugs in there that I haven’t found time to check!
 So please take care with that one.